Your B2B Social Media Strategy Is Useless Without This

 - Send something of value to a hot prospect (weekly)

-- Publish a post on Publisher (weekly or bi-monthly)
+- Publish a post on LinkedIn Publisher (weekly, bi-monthly, or monthly)

 As you become more comfortable and develop an efficient workflow that is not consuming all of your allotted time, you might decide to add another platform to your daily list.